sparker888/wri-case-study/src/app/page.md

 ## Project Summary

 The WRI website project was a huge success.
 We met our key goals and objectives and are well on our way to accomplishing our longer-term objectives.
-Most importantly, the project exceeded expectations and delivered measurable result!
+Check out how what that meant for event attendance, and by extension, event revenue:

-## WRI 2024 Seminar Attendance Totals
+### Before and After Attendance: WRI 2023 v.
+WRI 2024

 {% table %}